MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Evaluation

+\Cref{fig:he-lang-frequency} shows \newHE pass@1 rates for each model, grouping languages by frequency.
+All three models perform best on high frequency languages.

+Although we find reliable differences in Codex pass@1 rates between the \textsc{Medium}, \textsc{Low}, and \textsc{Niche} languages when compared to the \textsc{High} category ($p=0.006$; $p<0.001$; $p=0.002$), we observe that Codex performs very well on some \textsc{Low} and \textsc{Niche} languages.
+For instance, Lua is the 9th-best language in our Codex evaluation, although it only appears in 0.2\% of GitHub activity and is not in the TIOBE Top-20.
+CodeGen also performs well on Scala, Rust, and Julia.

+Our evaluation therefore shows that contemporary code generation models may be useful even for developers working with less commonly used programming languages.

-\paragraph{Perplexity and Code Correctness Do Not Correlate}
+\subsubsection{Perplexity and Code Correctness Do Not Correlate}

-\citet{xu2022systematic} report Codex perplexity scores for 10 of our 18 languages.
-Figure \ref{fig:perplexity} plots Codex pass@1 scores against these scores.
-We do not observe a strong correlation between the measures.
-Notably, perplexity is highest for JavaScript and TypeScript, while we find that Codex performs best on these languages.
-This suggests that perplexity may not be a reliable evaluation metric for NL2Code.
+Xu et al. \citet{xu2022systematic} report Codex perplexity scores for 11 of our 18 languages.
+We do not observe a strong correlation between Codex pass@1 scores and their perplexity scores (\Cref{fig:perplexity}).
+Notably, perplexity is highest for JavaScript and TypeScript, while we find that Codex performs \emph{best} on these languages.
+Therefore, perplexity may not be a reliable evaluation metric for NL2Code.
 One caveat is that \citet{xu2022systematic} likely evaluate an older Codex model, since they report substantially lower pass rates for Python.